finos/common-domain-model/README.rst

 * Construction by composition and qualification, i.e. "bottom-up" approach
 * Mapping to existing industry messaging formats, e.g. *FpML*
 * Embedded processing logic, e.g. data validation or state-transition logic
-* Modularisation into logical layers, using *namespaces* organisation
+* Modularisation into logical layers, using *namespace* organisation

 Normalisation through abstraction of common components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**To achieve standardisation across products and asset classes, the CDM is designed to identify logical components that fulfil the same function and to normalise them**, even when those components may be named and treated differently in the context of their respective markets.
+**To achieve standardisation across products and asset classes, the CDM identifies logical components that fulfil the same function** and normalises them, even when those components may be named and treated differently in the context of their respective markets.
 By helping to remove inefficiencies that siloed IT environments can create (e.g. different systems dealing with cash, listed, financing and derivative trades make it harder to manage aggregated positions), such design reaffirms the goal of creating an inter-operable ecosystem for the processing of transactions across asset classes.

 An example of this approach is the normalisation of the concepts of *quantity*, *price* and *party* in the representation of financial transactions.
 The CDM identifies that, regardless of the asset class or product type, a financial transaction always involves two counterparties *trading* (i.e. buying or selling) a certain financial product in a specific quantity and at a specific price.
 Both quantity and price are themselves a type of *measure*, i.e. an amount expressed in a specific unit which could be a currency, a number of shares or barrels, etc. An exchange rate between currencies, or an interest rate, also fit that description and are represented as prices.